Asphalt Calculator — Tons, Yards & Cost

 - Mix: Standard HMA at 145 lbs/cu ft

-- Waste factor: 8% (slightly irregular edges, one curved section)
+- Waste factor: 8% (slight curves on one end)

 - Price: $115 per ton